Biography

 The Royal Photographic Society ‘Terence Donovan’ Award

-National Portrait Prize, Shortlisted
+Photographic Portrait Prize, National Portrait Gallery, Shortlisted

 1997